Web3MADE/3Lance/README.md

 5. The Resolver will check to see if the recipient and attester from both attestations are the Client & isComplete = true.
 If it is, then send payment to Freelancer’s wallet.

 There would also be a schema that gets registered on sign-up (reputation schema), which receives an attestation on successful completion, and thereby increasing their reputation score.

+## Postgres

+The User data is stored on Postgres (hosted on Vercel) and uses Prisma as the ORM.

+Defining a new Schema is simple:

+1. Define Models in `schema.prisma`
+2. Run `pnpm prisma generate`
+3. Then, run `pnpm prisma migrate dev --name sync-schema`

+The last command synchronises the Postgres DB with the schema defined you have just defined in the code.